jcaw/porthole-python-client/README.md

     Python.

     Note that it's possible for Emacs to raise an error that can't be encoded into JSON.
-In that case, the data will be replaced by a string placeholder, explaining the problem.
+In that case, some data will be replaced by a string placeholder, explaining the problem.
 In practice, you are unlikely to encounter this.

 - `MethodNotExposedError` - This will be raised if you try to call a function